primer/view_components/docs/content/components/selectmenu.md

 ## Examples

-Use a `DetailsComponent` to toggle the select menu.
+Use a `DetailsComponent` to toggle the select menu:

 ```erb
 <%= render Primer::DetailsComponent.new(overlay: :default, reset: true, position: :relative) do |details_component| %>